 Join City of Dublin Bicycle Ambassadors and a Police Officer as they lead you on a leisurely ride though several City parks along a portion of Dublin’s 100+ miles of bike path.
 This opportunity is limited to 20 participants.
 Bikes and helmets will be provided.

 Registration is $435 for the two and one half day meeting.
 All event transportation and meals are provided for the duration of the event.
 Your guests are welcome to attend dinners each night with the purchase of a ticket.
 Attendees can purchase a guest dinner ticket during the registration process.

-BIG Ideas: The Future of Local Government is generously sponsored by HR Green and SAFEbuilt.
+BIG Ideas: The Future of Local Government is generously sponsored by HR Green, SAFEbuilt and Siemens.